Healthy, beautiful, glowing skin is being supported primarily by your diet.

 You can make your own or buy fermented vegetables from your local health food store.

-Your diet plays an important role in your over-all health and so to your skin's appearance.
-To promote glowing and younger-looking skin, eat green vegetables and fresh fruits, nuts, and stay hydrated.
+Your diet plays an important role in your over-all health and so in your skin's appearance.
+To promote glowing and younger-looking skin, eat green vegetables, fresh fruits and nuts, and stay hydrated.

-Having a very poor diet will lead to having a poor skin health.
+Having a very poor diet will lead to poor skin health.
 Malnourishment leads to changes in the skin, hair and nails.
-Supply your body with varied diet containing fresh fruits and veggies, but don't forget proteins and good fats.
+Supply your body with varied diet containing fresh fruits and veggies.

 Spice your food up and add drinking a cup of good green tea to your daily habits.